gary-archer/oauth.cloudnative.base/2-kind-persistent-volume/README.md

 /var/local-path-provisioner/pvc-72af6d1a-8a51-4670-b0ef-e4b4839ab769_default_wp-pv-claim
 ```

-I can delete a pod and it gets recreated without data loss.
+You can delete a pod and it gets recreated without data loss.